keepdream1ng/SF.Mod35.TeamNetwork/README.md

 You can quickly create users on this page and log in as them.
 It's only available in development mode.

 Here is [example](https://github.com/itinessity/AwesomeNetwork/tree/feature/module-part-3/AwesomeNetwork) provided by Skillfactory, to compare.
-Maybe its bad on purpose, I had to change a lot.
+Maybe its bad on purpose, I had to do a lot of things differently.